Integral points on Markoff type cubic surfaces: Introduction

 We point out that the analogous problem for quadratic polynomials in two variables is very different in that $f$ is never absolutely irreducible, and indeed the typical such $f$ is never full.

 Finally, we note that the $V_{k,F}$'s for $F=M$ are the relative character varieties for the representations of $\pi_{1}(\Sigma_{1,1})$ into $SL_2$ (here $\Sigma_{g,n}$ is a surface of genus $g$ and $n$ punctures) and the group $\Gamma$ is essentially the mapping class group action on the $V_{k,M}$'s (see Goldman \cite{Gol03}).
-As such, many of the questions that we address in this simplest case make sense with $\Sigma_{1,1}$ replaced by $\Sigma_{g,n}$ (see P. Whang, Princeton thesis 2018).
+As such, many of the questions that we address in this simplest case make sense with $\Sigma_{1,1}$ replaced by $\Sigma_{g,n}$ (see Whang \cite{Whang}).
+In particular it is shown there that the key feature that the integral points for these varieties consist of finitely many $\Gamma$-orbits, persists.
+However both for $\Sigma_{1,1}$ and in this more general setting, this finiteness fails when the integers are replaced by $S$-integers in a general number ring.
+This makes for a quite different picture and analysis to which we will return in a future work.

-\begin{remark} For the remainder of the paper we suppress the reference to the Markoff equation.
-So for example $V_k$ would mean $V_{k,M}$. \end{remark}

 0.2in { {\bf Acknowledgements.}}\\ We thank V. Blomer, E. Bombieri, J. Bourgain, T. Browning, C. McMullen, P. Whang and U. Zannier for insightful discussions.\\ AG thanks the Institute for Advanced Study and Princeton University for making possible visits during part of the years 2015-2017 when much of this work took place.
 He also acknowledges support from the IAS, the Simons Foundation and his home department.
 He dedicates this article to his family Priscilla, Armand and Saskia.\\ PS was supported by NSF grant DMS 1302952.\\ The softwares Eureqa$^\text{\textregistered}$ and Mathematica$^{\copyright}$ were used on a PC running Linux to generate some of the data.
 Additional computations were done at the OSU-HPCC at Oklahoma State University, which is supported in part through the NSF grant OCI-1126330.
-0.2in
+0.2in \begin{notation} For the remainder of the paper we suppress the reference to the Markoff equation.
+So for example $V_k$ would mean $V_{k,M}$.
+We also use $(\frac{*}{p})_L$ to denote the Legendre symbol $(\frac{*}{p})$ to avoid any confusion with fractions. \end{notation}